Should you get a long or short term mortgage?

 If your objective is to pay as little interest as possible, you’ll want to pay the mortgage back over as short a period of time as you can.
 By shortening the mortgage term you’ll reduce the interest you pay back but your monthly payments will be higher.
 Just remember to ensure that you can afford the monthly payments comfortably over the shorter term you have chosen.

 On the other hand, if you want to keep your monthly payments as low as possible, you can achieve this by choosing a longer term with your lender.
 But, whilst this means you’ll be paying out less per month, it does mean you’ll pay more interest over the term of your mortgage.
-Also note that if choose a term that means you’ll be still be paying monthly payments on your mortgage into your retirement, you’ll need to ensure that you have a plan for how you’ll do this.
+Also note that if you choose a term that means you will be paying monthly payments on your mortgage into your retirement, you’ll need to ensure that you have a plan for how you’ll do this.